 The Company has elected the practical expedient to not disclose remaining performance obligations that have expected original durations of one year or less.
-For performance obligations that extend beyond one year, the Company had \$4.6 million of remaining performance obligations as of December 31, 2022 primarily related to a long-term manufacturing contract with a customer and extended warranties.
-The Company expects to recognize revenue related to these remaining performance obligations of approximately \$1.4 million in 2023, \$1.0 million in 2024, \$0.5 million in 2025, \$0.2 million in 2026, \$1.0 million in 2027 and \$0.5 million in 2028 and beyond.
+For performance obligations that extend beyond one year, the Company had \$3.9 million of remaining performance obligations as of December 31, 2023 primarily related to extended warranties.
+The Company expects to recognize revenue related to these remaining performance obligations of approximately \$1.5 million in 2024, \$0.5 million in 2025, \$0.2 million in 2026, \$1.0 million in 2027, \$0.6 million in 2028 and \$0.1 million in 2029 and beyond.